What Are 3D Urban Design Tools?

 Why We Love Them

-3D Urban Design Firm Comparison
+3D Urban Design Tools Provider Comparison

-Number | Firm/Platform | Location | Services | Target Audience | Pros |
+| Number | Platform | Location | Services | Target Audience | Pros |

-1 | Tripo AI | Global | AI-powered 3D content generation for urban scenes | Urban Planners, Designers | Its generative AI streamlines the creation of individual 3D assets for complex urban scenes. |
+| 1 | Tripo AI | Global | AI-powered 3D content generation from text/images; textures, retopology, rigging; API for custom tools | Urban Design Teams, Developers | AI streamlines the full 3D pipeline for urban context assets and interactive prototypes. |

 Frequently Asked Questions